Parable #20. The Bread out of Heaven:

 Messiah bursted open the barren womb of heaven with new life.

-“Shout for joy, O barren one, you who have borne no child; break forth into joyful shouting and cry aloud, you who have not travailed; for the sons of the desolate one will be more numerous Than the sons of the married woman, says Adonai.”
+“Shout for joy, O barren one, you who have borne no child; break forth into joyful shouting and cry aloud, you who have not travailed; for the sons of the desolate one will be more numerous than the sons of the married woman, says Adonai (Avinu).”

 Moses gave us the Torah that is on stone (a heart of stone).
 The Messiah gave to us the Living Torah or “Law of the Spirit” (לֵ֥ב בָּשָֽׂר-a Heart of flesh).
 The gift of the Father—the heavenly gift of the Holy Spirit—was given to us on Shavuot.
 The gift is the eternal glorified-life of the Holy Spirit.
 He is the Indwelling Presence that is the life of the Golden Grain, the life of the resurrected-glorified-immortal one.